 Inefficient operations and communication with patients cause additional challenges in complex healthcare workflows.
 People often delay or cancel their appointments due to commuting or private problems.
 Unpredictable issues associated with logistics and personal circumstances may disrupt clinical workflow.

-RPM diminishes such problems.
+RPM diminishes such problems, especially when combined with a CRM for healthcare providers.
 Since patients can report information about their health condition from anywhere and anytime, doctors are less affected by external factors.
 Hence, they can better organize their workflows and perform their duties more efficiently.

 Enhanced patient-centered care